pramnora/Powershell/README.md

 gv a -> (get-variable a/output: 1)
 sv a 2 -> (re-sets the variable a with a new 'updated' value: 2)
 gv a -> (get-variable a/output: 2)

+**NOTE**: Setting a session variable's value...will only last up until the moment
+whenever the user chooses to close down their Powershell window;
+after that event all session variables will be completely discarded;
+and, therefore, it must be carefully noted that such variables are NOT permanent.

 ## Environment variables...